Intermittent Explosive Disorder: Symptoms and Mental Health Support

 What is the difference between DMDD and intermittent explosive disorder?

-Disruptive Mood Dysregulation Disorder is a new addition to the latest diagnostic and statistical manual of mental disorders (DSM-5).
+Disruptive Mood Dysregulation Disorder is a new addition to the latest Diagnostic and statistical manual of mental disorders (DSM-5).
 Like IED, it involves explosive rage episodes, but it also involves persistent disruptions in mood between outbursts.
-It also requires a full year of symptoms to be considered a diagnosis, unlike IED which requires only three months.
+It also requires a full year of symptoms to be considered a diagnosis, unlike IED, which requires only three months.

 Is IED a form of bipolar?

 Bipolar disorder and IED are two separate mental disorders, but are often comorbid, which means they are experienced together.
-IED frequently occurs with bipolar, anxiety, or conduct disorders like oppositional defiant disorder, and substance abuse.
+IED frequently occurs with bipolar, anxiety, or conduct disorders like oppositional defiant disorder, and substance misuse.

 What is the best medication for intermittent explosive disorder?